rosanafcunha/website_rosanafcunha/content/scicomm/index.md

 Didactic models
 ---

-Development of didactic models for topical explanation of ecology and zoology to undergraduate students: (1) how chemicals produced by mangroves help protect coral reefs; (2) the evolution of the vertebral column in mammals.
+Development of didactic models for the explanation of contents for undergraduate students in the ecology and zoology classes: (1) how chemical substances produced by mangroves help to protect coral reefs; (2) the evolution of the vertebral column in mammals.

 ---